 Exploring the ‘Eastern’ roots of Haiku and related forms reveal a diversity of thinking even from its earliest history.
 The historical difficulties involved in coming to a solid consensus on ‘exactly’ what elements of the forms were of primary importance to the various Japanese schools of thought were vastly compounded when the form (based on the Japanese language and steeped with its culture) was transported to English speaking countries.

-The following perceptions may be considered as just a primer, the very basics, of the matter.
+The following may be considered the very basics, of the matter.

-early Japanese adherents utilized three elements as a minimum.
-Several
+Most early Japanese adherents utilized three elements as minimum.

 Senryu developed as a variant of Haiku that speaks more to the human